The Ultimate Guide to Walk-In Tubs

 We truly value and cherish the contributions, sacrifices, and courage of our veterans.
 Unfortunately, many of our brave men and women suffer from debilitating health conditions that make bathing difficult, if not impossible, without assistance.
 We’ve found that most veterans value independence, which makes our walk-in tubs the ideal choice for those who seek a safe, effective, and therapeutic way to bathe.

 Walk-in tubs can help with a number of health concerns*, including:

 Walk-in tubs have several built-in benefits to specifically target and ease aches and pains caused by arthritis.
-Designed specifically to provide safe bathing for users with limited mobility, American Standard walk-in tubs received the Ease-of-Use Commendation from the Arthritis Foundation for their success in making the lives of arthritis patients easier and more comfortable.
+Designed specifically to provide safe bathing for users with limited mobility, American Standard Walk-In Tubs are Arthritis Friendly.
+We are proud of our easy-to-use product that has helped improve the lives of many mobility-limited Americans.
 Tub features include several slip guards, as well as hydrotherapy jets for soothing massages.
 If you or a loved one suffers from arthritis, consider looking into a walk-in tub for relief from arthritis aches and pains.